thinkaboutcode/knowledge-base/linux_tools_cheatsheet.md

 ---

-## File Content Viewing and Manipulation
+## **File Content Viewing and Manipulation**

+These commands help you view and manipulate the content within files.

 1. **cat** - Concatenate and Display File Content
    The `cat` command is used to display the contents of a file.